ThinkBigAnalytics/scalding-workshop/README.md

 ### Build Scalding

 Build Scalding according to its [Getting Started](https://github.com/twitter/scalding/wiki/Getting-Started) page.
 Here is a synopsis of the steps.
-Note that we'll assume that you'll use the SBT command that was installed in the `$HOME/fun/scalding-workshop` directory.
 Using `bash`:

     cd $HOME/fun/scalding
-    ../scalding-workshop/sbt.sh update
+    sbt update
-    ../scalding-workshop/sbt.sh assembly
+    sbt assembly

 On Windows:

     cd C:\fun\scalding
-    ..\scalding-workshop\sbt.bat update
+    sbt update
-    ..\scalding-workshop\sbt.bat assembly
+    sbt assembly

 (The Getting Started page says to build the `test` target between `update` and `assembly`, but the later builds `test` itself.)